renderbetter/web-vitals-google-analytics-shopify/README.md

 # Core Web Vitals in Google Analytics for Shopify

-This script makes it incredibly simple to start tracking Core Web Vitals and other web performance metrics in Google Analytics!
+This script makes it incredibly simple to start tracking Shopify Core Web Vitals and other web performance metrics in Google Analytics!

 Simply add this script to your theme and load it roughly above the closing `</body>` tag like so: